-Ideally an authoring tool should be flexible, easy to use and enable quick content development.
+Ideally, an authoring tool should be flexible, easy to use, responsive and enable quick content development that meets the needs of your end users.
 Many modern authoring products, like Elucidat, tick all of these boxes.
 Ease of use is especially important so that you can rely on Subject Matter Experts (SMEs), rather than tech-savvy developers to create content.
-Spreading the development load in this way enables you to get the product to the market more quickly.
+Spreading the development load in this way enables you to get your learning to market more quickly.

 2. Learning Management Systems (LMSs)

-Your own unique needs will determine which LMS is best suited to your organization.
-Seven well-regarded LMSs that you may want to investigate are:
+Your own unique needs will determine which LMS, LCMS or even Learning Experience Platform, is best suited to your organization.
+Three well-regarded LMSs that you may want to investigate are:

-Capturing static screenshots and screen interaction sequences is useful when developing content for learners.
+Capturing static screenshots and screen interaction sequences is useful when developing systems training, guides to online tools or resources, or even for onboarding.
 Here are some helpful tools:

-- Snagit: This is a really powerful tool for screen capture of videos and static screen images.
+- Snagit: A powerful tool for screen capture of videos and static images.
 Snagit is a staple tool for most elearning pros.

 - PrtScn: If you just want a static image of a computer screen, use your PrtScn keyboard key.
 Use the Alt + PrtScn key combination to capture the active window rather than your entire desktop.
-PrtScn copies the image to the Windows clipboard.
-From there you can paste it into a PowerPoint slide or Paint and export the slide as a PNG or JPG graphics file.
+PrtScn copies the image to your clipboard.
+From there you can paste it into a PowerPoint slide or something as simple as Paint and export the slide as a PNG or JPG graphics file.